Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/03-avoiding-od.md

 ```

 3. We also want some "buffer" time before and after an OD reading.
-For example, if using a bubbler, we want the bubbles to dissipate before taking an OD reading.
+For example, if using a bubbler, we want the bubbles to dissipate completely before taking an OD reading.
+We should stop bubbling early then.
 To set these times, add the following to your config.ini:

 ```
 [<job_name>]